MillionConcepts/pdr/supported_datasets.md

   - CRISM speclib and typespec tables
   - SHARAD EDR and RDR (*note: EDR science telemetry tables will only open the "science data" column(s) and does not output the columns described in the science_ancillary.fmt)
   - SHARAD rgram and geom files
-  - RSS ODF, RSR, RSDMAP, SHADR, and SHBDR
+  - RSS ODF, RSR, RSDMAP, SHADR, SHBDR, and TPS
+  - HiRISE EDRs and DTMs (*note: only the .img DTMs are officially supported*)
+  - MCS EDRs, RDRs, and DDRs
+  - CTX EDRs
+  - MARCI EDRs
 - MSL
   - Hazcam EDR and RDR (including ops parameter maps)
   - Navcam EDR and RDR (including ops parameter maps)